 Transfer Pricing assessment are still on manual manner but slowly and gradually it will also be done in faceless manner.

 - National Faceless Assessment Centre (NFAC) has been appointed which will serve notice to assessee u/s 143(2).
 It will act as a nodal point for the appellate proceedings and as a communication gateway between assesse and the assessment authorities.

 - Regional Faceless Assessment Centre (“RFAC”), which will facilitate conduct of assessment proceedings through its Assessment units.

-- Other units are Verification units, Technical Units, and Review Units which can provide assistance to assessment units for smooth conduct of the assessment.
+- Other units are Verification units, Technical Units and Review Units which can provide assistance to assessment units for smooth conduct of assessment.

 - National Faceless Appeal Centre (“NFAC”), which will act as a nodal point for the appellate proceedings and as a communication gateway between Appellant and the appellate authorities.

 - Regional Faceless Appeal Centre (“RFAC”), which will facilitate conduct of appeal proceedings.

 - Appeal Units (“AU”), which is entrusted to perform functions such as admitting additional grounds of appeal, making further inquiry, analysing of the material furnished by the appellant, reviewing the draft orders, disposal of appeal and any other functions as may be required for the purposes of this FAS.